Missed breast screening invitations

 Travel vaccine shortages and limited availability

-There is a nationwide shortage of some travel vaccines including Hepatitis B. So please seek advice from a nurse or travel clinic before booking your travel.
+There is a nationwide shortage of some travel vaccines including Hepatitis A & Hepatitis B. So please seek advice from a nurse or travel clinic before booking your travel.

 You can now view your medical record, make appointments and order repeat prescriptions from anywhere in the world 24 hours a day.
-To register for online access you will need to confirm your identity by bringing 2 forms of ID into the practice (one must include a photo and one your current address).
-Reception will then give you a letter containing the registration details that you will need to register at home (these remain valid for 28 days).
-Unfortunately, even if you were up and running on the previous system you will still need to re-register and confirm your identity - we need to be very careful when granting access to a patient's medical records.
+It's simple, quick and convenient and it means there is no need to queue or wait for the phone to be answered.
+To register simply ask at reception (you will need to confirm your identity by bringing 2 forms of ID into the practice, one of which must include a photo and one your current address, just so we can confirm it is you).
 For more information about access to our services via the web please visit our online services page.

 Oxford's 'out-of-hours' GP record sharing initiative